One of the gravest massacres in human’s history.

 Those eyewitnesses who survived in that terrible event told that when the groups of Jewish people approached this place closer they could hear the gunfire and blood-curdling screams.
 They started realizing what was going on.
 But it was impossible to return back, behind the line of people was standing the squad of Nazi soldiers with guns and dogs.

 The number of all murdered people in Babi Yar does not include children under the age of three, who were also killed there but were not counted.
 Nazi begrudged bullets for the children and instead of shooting they buried them alive.

-This is a small monument in memory of those whose life was cut short during the Second World War before they could grow up.
+On the photo above you can see a small monument in memory of those whose life was cut short during the Second World War before they could grow up – Jewish children.
 In the bronze monument is immortalized a little girl with outstretched hands, surrounded by broken toys.
 The sculptor Valeriy Medvedev was present during the excavations in Babi Yar where such toys were found.
 So he included some of those toys into the sculptural composition of the monument.

 No monument stands over Babi Yar.